 - Determine the Well Construction Items

 The first step is determining what items need to be included in the well construction log.
 You can determine this by looking at an existing diagram (one that is hand drawn, included in another report, or drawn by another program such as a CAD program) or by envisioning the diagram and noting the components you will need.
-We will use the well construction image above as a template.
-You can see in the image that there are 8 items that need to be included: concrete, bentonite, sand, gravel, filter sand, cap, casing and screen.
+We will use the well construction image above as a reference.
+You can see from the legend in the image that there are 8 items that need to be included: concrete, bentonite, sand, gravel, filter sand, cap, pvc casing and screen.

 - Create the Data Table

 The next step is creating a data table from which the well construction log will be drawn.
 Data for each of the well items need to be included in the data table.
 Well construction logs in Strater can be created from a Well Construction table or an Interval table.
 The columns of data that need to be present in the data table are: Hole ID, From, To, Outer Diameter, Inner Diameter, Offset, and Item.

 Before we create the data table, let’s go over what these columns mean:

 - The Hole ID column tells Strater which well/borehole the data refers to.
 In the data table, you can enter the well construction items for multiple wells.
 You can select which Hole ID to display in the log properties.